cscart/docs/en/user_guide/manage_products/import_export/product_export.rst

    * **Category delimiter**—the delimiter that will separate parent and child categories in the category path in the exported CSV file.

-   * **Feature variants delimiter**—the delimiter that will separate the values of feature variants in the exported CSV file.
+   * **Feature variants delimiter**—the delimiter that will separate the feature variants in the exported CSV file.

    * **Images directory**—the path to the directory where images will be located.
 This will be used if the image file is specified without a path in the exported CSV file.

    * **Files directory**—the path to the directory where product files will be located.
 This will be used if the product file is specified without a path in the exported CSV file.

-   * **Price decimal separator**—the decimal separator that will separate the integer part from the fractional part in product prices in the exported CSV file.
+   * **Price decimal separator**—the symbol that will separate the integer part from the fractional part in product prices in the exported CSV file.

    * **CSV delimiter**—the column delimiter that will be used in the exported CSV file.